 Although her career is in Digital Marketing, Kara has a passion for animal rescue.
 She has been volunteering with animal shelters since 2011.
 In a chance encounter, Kara met an adoptable kitten, Abbott, who was continually overlooked for his heart issues and special medication needs.
 In the end, he was adopted by a couple whose son also had the same heart issues.
 It was in that moment, that Kara knew the right family was out there for every animal, even the hardest to adopt cases.
 They were just a bit harder to find.
 She created Core Paws to address this need and to bring awareness of hard-to-place animals in rescues and shelters everywhere.
-Her love for all animals keeps her happily motivated to help as many homeless animals as she can.
+Her love for all animals keeps her happily motivated to help as many as she can.
 Her rescue cat, Mitzi, is a daily inspiration.

 Kelli Olson, Board Director